-The default values of the parameters contained in this macro can be modified to meet site-specific requirements (see the corresponding step of the NDB Installation Procedure, NDB Common Installation Steps).
+The default values of the parameters contained in this macro can be modified to meet site-specific requirements (see the corresponding step in Common Installation Steps).
 The values of the parameters cannot be dynamically overwritten.

 Below is a description of all parameters contained in the NDBPRM macro: